HussainAlokla/Car-Rental-System/README.md

         ```bash
         SOURCE path_to_database.sql;
         ```
-        Replace `path_to_database.sql` with the actual path to the `database.sql` file provided in the project.
+        Replace `Car-Rental-System/DataBase/car_rental_system.sql` with the actual path to the `database.sql` file provided in the project.

    - Update the database connection details in `config.properties`:
      1. Navigate to the `resources` directory in your project.